CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-SUMMARY.md

 - Assigning users to the application groups and workspaces to allow/restrict users from using certain applications.

-- Accessing Windows Virtual Desktop and published applications through Browser and WVD Client application.
+- Accessing Windows Virtual Desktop and published applications through Browser and WVD Desktop Client application.

 ## **Why Windows Virtual Desktop?**